MellowCobra/finola/README.md

 -   What language should I write the compiler in?
 -   What major language features would I like Finola to have?
 -   Should I name the compiler Finola and the language Swan?
 Perhaps vice versa?

+Logo for this project created on <a href="http://logomakr.com" title="Logo Makr">LogoMakr.com</a>: https://logomakr.com/1qjbs4